-If you’re looking for a consistently delicious hole-in-the-wall on the Peninsula, Back A Yard is it.
+If you’re looking for a consistently delicious casual spot on the Peninsula, Back A Yard is it.

 But back to the restaurant - the staff is incredibly nice, and the kitchen is unbelievably consistent.
 In short, Back A Yard is one of our top cheap eats hangs in the Bay Area.
 We like to kick it on the patio at lunch time and revel in the melodious roar of car traffic.

 Ordering is easy.
 Get the jerk chicken and pork platter.
 If you really like chicken, just get chicken.
 If it’s the jerk (not fried) catfish special day, get that too.
-Multiply your party size by two for the appropriate quantity of corn festivals.
-That's how you do it here.
+And multiply your party size by two for the appropriate quantity of corn festivals.
+That’s how you do it here.

 This is the signature.
 We suggest getting some pork in there, unless it’s jerk catfish day or your proclivities lean toward salmon.
 The plantains and coconut rice are a welcome bonus.
 The salad (pour the extra jerk sauce on there) is mediocre, but who cares?
 This plate is near perfect.
 You definitely didn’t come here to eat a salad.